The numbers don’t lie. They tell us that one in five Americans will develop skin cancer in his or her lifetime.

 The World Health Organization estimates a 75% lifetime risk of melanoma in people who use tanning beds before age 30.
 The U.S. Surgeon General reports that more than 400,000 cases of skin cancer, about 6,000 of which are melanomas, are related to indoor tanning beds.

 Prevention is the key, and this can only be accomplished through vigilant skin cancer screening and skin cancer awareness.
-Not only does this increase the possibility for treatment and cures, it educates people to the symptoms and risks of the disease.
+Not only does this increase the possibility for treatment and cures, but it also educates people about the symptoms and risks of the disease.
 Knowing how to recognize suspicious moles and other skin anomalies is vital to skin cancer education and prevention.

-“If a mole or other skin lesion changes in size, border, shape or color, there is a reason for concern,” says Dr. Nancy Marchell, a board-certified dermatologist and Mohs surgeon at U.S. Dermatology Partners College Station in College Station, Texas.
+“If a mole or other skin lesion changes in size, border, shape, or color, there is a reason for concern,” says Dr. Megan Lent, a board-certified dermatologist at U.S. Dermatology Partners in Overland Park, Kansas, and Chillicothe, Missouri.
 “Other indicators can be new growth on the skin, a sore that doesn’t heal or spots that are different, changing, itching or bleeding.
 This is definitely the time to see your board-certified dermatologist.”